 LPA Health Zone Map.
-The above map, copied from the DMR website, highlights which LPA health zone parts of the coast are.
+The above map is copied from the DMR website.
+It shows which LPA zone parts of the coast are considered.

 Species and Source of Stock

 In the section titled Species and Source of Stock" on page 2, you should identify what species you will be working with on the LPA.